-There will be a 2-hour midterm exam (combination of multiple-choice and written answers) on 5-7pm Friday, Oct 27, 2023.
-You must bring your student identification to the midterm exam.
+There will be a 90-minute midterm exam (combination of multiple-choice and written-answer questions) on 5-6:30pm Friday, Oct 18, 2024.
+You must bring your University of Toronto student identification (i.e., your TCard) to the midterm exam.
 Information on midterm will be posted on Quercus in advance.
 The purpose of this midterm is to assess your knowledge and skills in the first part of the course, and to provide you with feedback on your learning, so you must complete the midterm independently.
-Absolutely no communication nor use of unauthorized aids are permitted.
+Absolutely no communication with others nor use of unauthorized aids are permitted.

-If you miss the midterm for a legitimate reason (e.g., conflict with a lecture or tutorial for another course, illness, etc.), you must report your absence within one week by following the steps described in the "Missed Assessment" section below to be eligible to write the make-up midterm which will take place shortly after Reading Week (i.e., early in the week of Nov 13-17).
+If you miss the midterm for a legitimate reason (e.g., conflict with a lecture or tutorial for another course, illness, etc.), you must report your absence as soon as possible and within one week by following the steps described in the "Missed Assessment" section below to be eligible to write the make-up midterm which will take place the next week (before reading week).
 The date, time and location of the make-up will be sent by email to those eligible to write it.

 If you miss both the midterm and the make-up midterm for legitimate reasons and request accommodation for both by following the steps in the "Missed Assessment" section below, the weight of your midterm will be shifted to your final exam.
-If no request for accommodation is received for your missed midterm and/or make-up midterm (or it is incomplete), your midterm grade will be recorded as 0%.
+If no request for accommodation is received for your missed midterm and/or make-up midterm by the deadline (or it is incomplete), your midterm grade will be recorded as 0%.